God, the "Great Iconoclast."

 "If what we have felt and seen means anything at all,

-as soon as we are willing and open enough to try."
+as soon as we are willing and honest enough to try."

 (Big Book page 28)